sewidat/decsent-parser/README.md

 # decsent-parser
-this is a simulation of decent parser writen in java
+this is a simulation of decent parser writen in java for the compiler course iam takinig